-As of today, the breathtaking Daydream Island Resort & Living Reef has officially reopened – making it the first part of the Whitsundays to do so.
-And with the announcement that Queensland’s state borders will also be reopening from July 10th, let’s just say this is pretty opportune timing.
+The breathtaking Daydream Island Resort & Living Reef has reopened – making it the first part of the Whitsundays to do so last year.
+And with the announcement that Queensland’s state borders are also reopening to all of NSW next month, let’s just say this is pretty opportune timing.

 “Imagine an idyllic place beyond the horizon.
 Then… go there.”